-PFA is entrusted with the pension and insurance plans of more than 1 million people in Denmark.
-Therefore, we have an important corporate responsibility, and we are aware of PFA's role as a company, investor and employer as well as the responsibility that PFA wants to contribute with as a part of society.
-PFA’s corporate responsibility policy sets the framework for the Group’s priorities and work with corporate responsibility as well as a three-year Corporate Responsibility (CR) Strategy, which unifies the Group's work with corporate responsibility.
+PFA is entrusted with the pension and health insurance plans of more than 1 million people in Denmark.
+Therefore, we have an important corporate responsibility, and we are aware of PFA’s role as a company, investor and employer as well as the responsibility that we want to contribute with as a part of society.
+PFA’s corporate responsibility policy sets the framework for our priorities and work with corporate responsibility as well as a three-year Corporate Responsibility (CR) strategy, which unifies our work with corporate responsibility.

 The policy is based on the internationally recognised UN principles and conventions that focus on respecting human rights, employee rights, environment and anti-corruption.
-This includes the Ten Principles of the UN Global Compact, which PFA signed in 2009, the UN-backed principles for responsible investment, PRI and the Paris Agreement which was agreed at COP21.
-PFA regularly works to ensure that the international principles are put into practice in its business activities.
+This includes the UN Global Compact’s 10 principles, which PFA signed in 2009, as well as the UN-backed principles for responsible investments, PRI and the Paris Agreement which was concluded during COP21.

 CR strategy: Investing in a sustainable society 2017-2020

-The strategy ’Investing in a sustainable society 2017-2020’ builds on PFA’s policy and current work with corporate responsibility.
-The strategy gives a clear indication of PFA’s work in future, collects new and existing efforts and identifies ambitions and goals for how PFA can contribute to creating a sustainable society.
+The CR strategy ‘Investing in a sustainable society 2017-2020’ builds on PFA’s policy and current work with corporate responsibility.
+The strategy gives a clear indication of our work in future, collects new and existing efforts and identifies ambitions and goals for how we can contribute to creating a sustainable society.
 The strategy gives priority to those areas where PFA as a business has the greatest effect and thus the greatest influence on society.
 In addition, the strategy gives priority to those of the UN’s Global Goals that are the focus of our attention.
 In 2017, our work on corporate responsibility has been based on realisation of the strategy’s 15 specific activities.

 The international principles